WFIRM Philanthropic Advisory Group

 The Philanthropic Advisory Group of the Wake Forest Institute for Regenerative Medicine provides advice and support related to fundraising in behalf of the Institute’s programs, and public education about the Institute’s work.
 Members of the Board are volunteers and donors to the institute.

-David Shelton - Vice Chair
+David Shelton - Chair

 R & D Properties

 Until his retirement from Lowe’s Home Improvement in March 2007, David Shelton was responsible for Lowe’s real estate expansion activities.
 He joined the company in 1970 as a part-time warehouse associate and went on to serve as a store manager, corporate operations analyst, vice president of training, vice president of sales operations, and vice president of store operations.
 He assumed the role of senior vice president of real estate, engineering and construction in 1997.

 A native of Stokes County, N.C., Mr. Shelton earned a bachelor’s degree from Berea College in Kentucky, and holds master’s and doctorate degrees from the University of North Carolina-Greensboro.